frida/frida-website/_i18n/en/_docs/javascript-api.md

     *find*-prefixed function returns *null* whilst the *get*-prefixed function throws an exception.

-+   `Module.load(name)`: loads the specified module and returns a `Module` object.
++   `Module.load(path)`: loads the specified module from the filesystem path and returns a `Module` object.
 Throws an exception if the specified module cannot be loaded.

 +   `Module.ensureInitialized(name)`: ensures that initializers of the specified module have been run.
 This is important during early instrumentation, i.e.